magnusviri/courseinfo/README.md

 ## Production

+Angular production apps are simple webpages that have no other dependencies.
+They will run on any web server.

+Run this command on your development server to build the production files.

 	ng build --prod

-Look in dist/courses-frontend.
-Move it to a web server.
+Move the files in dist/courses-frontend to a web server.

-I'm sure you could put this on any web server.
-I host it inside of a [courses-backend](https://github.com/magnusviri/courses-backend), which is a Laravel app.
-The courses-backend readme explains how I do that.
+I host it inside of courses-backend, which is a Laravel app.
+The [courses-backend readme](https://github.com/magnusviri/courses-backend#user-content-installing-the-frontend) explains exactly where to put the files.